Weak Averaging of Semilinear Stochastic Differential Equations with Almost Periodic Coefficients: Introduction

-During the last 20 years an intensive study of the problem of existence of almost periodic solutions of stochastic differential equations was performed by A.~Arnold, C.~Tudor, G.~Da Prato and later by P.H.~Bezandry and T.~Diagana \cite{bezandry-diagana07,bezandry-diagana07quadratic, bezandry-diagana09quadratic}.
+During the last 20 years an intensive study of the problem of existence of almost periodic solutions to stochastic differential equations was performed by L.~Arnold, C.~Tudor, G.~Da Prato (see in particular \cite{DaPrato-Tudor95,Arnold-Tudor98}) and later by P.H.~Bezandry and T.~Diagana \cite{bezandry-diagana07,bezandry-diagana07quadratic, bezandry-diagana09quadratic}.
 For the first group, an almost periodic solution means that the stochastic process generates an almost periodic measure on the paths space.
-The second group claims the existence of square mean almost periodic solutions, but square mean almost periodicity seems to be a too strong property for solutions of SDEs, see counterexamples in \cite{mellah-prf2012contrexemples}.
+The second group claims the existence of square mean almost periodic solutions, but square mean almost periodicity seems to be a too strong property for solutions to SDEs, see counterexamples in \cite{mellah-prf2012contrexemples}.

 In this paper we propose the averaging principle for solutions to a family of semilinear stochastic differential equations in Hilbert space which are almost periodic in distribution.
 The second member of these equations contains a high frequency term.
-Under the Bezandry-Diagana conditions, we establish the convergence in distribution (actually, in Wasserstein distance) of the solutions of these equations to the solution of the averaged equation in the sense of Khasminskii-Vrko\v{c}, with a weaker hypothesis than \cite{vrkoc95weakaveraging} on the linear evolution semigroup.
+Under the Bezandry-Diagana conditions, we establish the convergence in distribution (actually, in Wasserstein distance) of the solutions to these equations to the solution to the averaged equation in the sense of Khasminskii-Vrko\v{c}, with a weaker hypothesis than \cite{vrkoc95weakaveraging} on the linear evolution semigroup.

 The paper is organized as follows: The next section is devoted to the notations and preliminaries.
-We then prove in Section \ref{sect:Form.prob} that the solutions of the equations we consider are almost periodic in distribution, when their coefficients are almost periodic.
+We then prove in Section \ref{sect:Form.prob} that the solutions to the equations we consider are almost periodic in distribution, when their coefficients are almost periodic.
 In section \ref{sect:averaging}, we prove the fondamental averaging result of this paper.

+This version corrects two minor errors from the paper published in J. Math.
+Anal.
+Appl.
+427(1):336–364, 2015: on the one hand, the value of the coefficient $\theta$ in Theorem \ref{theo:main} is slightly different, on the other hand the argument given for the proof of the convergence of $I_2$ and $I_4$ in the second step of the proof of Theorem \ref{theo:main} has been corrected.